baipgej222/SpongeJavaScript/README.md

 player.setDisplayName("Djxy");
 ```
-But with SpongeJavaScript you have the possibility to do the same thing, but with the JavaScript syntax.
+With SpongeJavaScript you have the possibility to do the same thing, but with the JavaScript syntax.
 ```javascript
 var player;